Force Calibration Lead Time Problems and 4 Ways You Can Avoid Them

 We all deal with scheduling force calibration a little bit differently, and most of us struggle when our equipment is out for calibration.
 Imagine this scenario.
 The company we send our equipment to promises a turnaround time to meet our schedule.
 That date slips, we are not notified, and we start to feel like we are bothering them for updates.

-At Morehouse, we have been on both the customer and vendor sides of this scenario.
-Things happen, and we get that.
+At Morehouse, we have a 7-10 day calibration lead time.
 This article will examine the not-so-hidden cost of the downtime that most companies experience with calibration.
-We will review the challenges from the suppliers side and provide four ways you can help make sure your equipment back in time.
+We will review the challenges from the supplier's side and provide four ways you can help make sure your equipment is back in time.

 Some companies maintain several reference standards so they have a backup when equipment is sent out for calibration.
 If you do not, then you know the minor inconveniences or severe headaches that can result.